Enablers

 Regulatory Review and Reform

-Regulatory reform by the NRC and in Canada by the CNSC and by the Federal government on the IAA would establish regulatory frameworks to facilitate the efficient and timely approval and licensing of innovative and safe advanced reactors.
-This regulatory reform would support deployment of the first advanced reactors and fast followers, and set the foundation for large-scale deployment in the early 2030s.
+Regulatory reform would establish regulatory frameworks to facilitate the efficient and timely approval and licensing of innovative and safe advanced reactors.
+This regulatory reform would support deployment of the first advanced reactors and fast followers and set the foundation for large-scale deployment in the early 2030s.
 Regulatory reform includes the following:

-- Efficient and timely licensing of advanced reactor licenses in less than 12 months from docketing of the application to issuance of the license in the U.S. (Note that additional time will be necessary for the first regulatory review of a design.)
+• In the United States, efficient and timely licensing of advanced reactor licenses in less than six months for previously approved designs, from docketing of the application to issuance of the license; Note that additional time will be necessary for the first regulatory review of a design

-- Updating the regulatory framework to align requirements with the advanced reactor technologies
+• Updating the regulatory framework to align requirements with the technical specifications and risk profiles of advanced reactor technologies

-- Collaboration between the NRC and CNSC to minimize the duplication of regulatory reviews of designs that are commercialized in both countries and also to enable standard designs between the two countries
+• Collaboration between the NRC, CNSC, and other countries, as appropriate, to minimize the duplication of regulatory reviews of designs that are commercialized in both countries and also to enable standard designs between the countries

 Policy

-The U.S. Congress and the Canadian Parliament can enable and encourage both nations’ regulators to pursue the needed regulatory reforms that enable deployment of advanced reactors at the scale necessary.
-Regulatory reform is in the national and public interest because there is a market need for advanced reactors to achieve national energy, climate, environmental, economic and national security goals.
+The United States Congress, through the ADVANCE Act, and the Canadian Parliament can encourage both nations’ regulators to pursue the needed regulatory reforms that enable deployment of advanced reactors at the scale necessary.
+Regulatory reform is in the national and public interest because there is a market need for advanced reactors to achieve national energy, climate, environmental, economic, and national security goals.

 Siting Availability and Permitting